pawKer/google-publishing-script/README.md

   1. Go to https://docs.docker.com/desktop/install/mac-install/
   1. Download and install the correct version for your computer

-This should also install the `docker-compose` command.
+This should also automatically install the `docker-compose` command in your terminal which will be needed later.

 - Next, you will also need to provide the service account credentials for the Google Indexing API in a JSON file called `service_account.json` in the root of this project.